OpsiMate/documentation/opsimate-docs/docs/development.md

 npm run build
 ```

-### 4. Start Development Server
+### 4. Start client and server

 ```bash
 npm run dev
 ```

+The Client will be available at `http://localhost:8080`
-The application will be available at `http://localhost:3000`
+The Server will be available at `http://localhost:3001`

 ## Development Commands